casper-network/docs/source/docs/casper/developers/cli/installing-contracts.md

    - You have installed the [Casper CLI client](../prerequisites.md#installing-the-casper-client-install-casper-clie) to interact with the network
    - You have a [Casper Account](../prerequisites.md#setting-up-an-account) with a public and secret key pair to initiate the deploy
    - You have enough CSPR tokens in your account's main purse to pay for deploys.
 If you plan to use the Casper Testnet, learn about the [faucet](../../users/testnet-faucet.md) to fund your testing account's main purse
-- You understand how to [write basic contract code](../writing-onchain-code/index.md) and session code
 - You have a compiled contract (`.wasm` file) to send to a Casper network

 ## Installing a Contract in Global State {#installing-contract-code}